jmaitrehenry/docker-haproxy/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## TODO

-- Add support for more than one service (like HTTP and HTTPs for one service in the same instance)

 ## Credits